How to Enforce Industrial Design Patents in The Face of Infringement

 - The design should have individual character.
 This criterion is met when the overall impression produced by a design on an informed user differs from the overall impression produced by any other design publicly available.

-Enforcing an Industrial Design Right in Case of Infringement
+Enforce Industrial Design Patents Right in Case of Infringement

 The main responsibility for identifying and taking necessary action against design infringements lies with the right owner.
 This means that the owner is responsible for monitoring the use of his/her design in the physical and online market spaces, recognizing any infringing uses and determining how and when to act against them.
 Click here to read our article – 3 Steps for Detecting Patent Infringement: An Easy Approach to know about the three-step approach that Sagacious IP follows to detect patent or design infringement.